 If you are interested in exploring more first-hand high school summer abroad experiences from The Experiment in International Living, follow them on Instagram on @ExperimentAbroad, on Facebook at https://www.facebook.com/experimentabroad, and on Twitter via @EILSummerAbroad.
 Their hashtag is #ExperimentAbroad.

-Editor’s Note: The Experiment in International Living compensated Maya and Ciao Bambino for writing and publishing this article.
+Editor’s Note: Ciao Bambino was compensated to write and publish this article.
 As always, all thoughts and opinions expressed on Ciao Bambino are our own.
 Photos by Maya Guzdar.